-Success in modern business requires planning.
-It makes good sense at an early stage to seek the advice and assistance of an experienced accountant to ensure that your business is set up on a sound footing.
+This strongly indicates that success in modern business requires planning.
+And if you’re looking to get financing from the bank or investors a properly prepared business plan is a must.
+So it makes good sense at an early stage to seek advice and assistance to ensure that your business is set up on a sound footing.
 That’s where we can help you.

 Are you up to it?

-Before carrying out any detailed work it is essential to analyse your business and appraise your basic commercial strategy.
-Ask yourself the following questions:
+Before you carry out any detailed work it’s a good idea to analyse your business idea and what your basic commercial strategy will be.
+Ask yourself:

 - What exactly is the product or service you are selling?

 - Is it, or how will it be, ready for its market?

 - How do you go from the developed product to the first sale?